vicrucann/vicrucann.github.io/_posts/2016-01-18-osg-raycast.md

 osg::Vec3f P = dir * x + nearPoint;
 {% endhighlight %}

 **Note**: we do not consider corner cases in the above code snippet, e.g., when the denominator is zero.
-Refer to the accompanying code sample for the fully functional code. {: .notice--info}
+Refer to the accompanying code sample for the fully functional code.
+{: .notice--danger}

 ### Global to local coordinate of the intersection point